Co-Pay Accumulator Programs

 Under co-pay accumulator adjustment programs, the cards still allow patients to access their medication.
 But health plans do not apply the co-pay card payments toward a patient’s annual deductible.
 After patients exhaust their co-pay card, they will discover that they still have hundreds or thousands of dollars due in out-of-pocket payments before their deductible is met.

 This leaves patients with a difficult choice.
 They can pay the hefty, out-of-pocket bill, or they can abandon the medication upon which they now depend.
 When patients cannot afford their drug and are forced to go without, their care is disrupted.
 This may lead to irreversible disease progression and loss of therapeutic effectiveness.
 Other potential consequences are additional doctor’s office visits or hospital visits, since both patient and doctor may spend more time and effort to manage the disease and try to the return the patient to a stable condition.

-- Co-pay Accumulator Programs: What Can Policymakers do to Protect Patients?
+- Policy Brief: Co-Pay Accumulator Programs: What Can Policymakers do to Protect Patients?

-- Benefit Change Could Raise Costs for Patients Getting Drug Copay Assistance
+- News: Benefit Change Could Raise Costs for Patients Getting Drug Copay Assistance